 It needs to be considered that many trace gases cover only limited wavebands throughout the mid-infrared spectrum (Fig. 7).
-In terms of the EGA calculations, typically between 7 and 18 look-up tables can be considered as being active throughout the spectrum (Fig. 8).
+In terms of the EGA calculations, typically between 7 and 18 look-up tables can be considered to be active throughout the spectrum (Fig. 8).
 The effect of the continuum emissions of CO_2 and H_2O has been considered over the entire spectral range.
-The N2 continuum was considered from 2120 to 2605 cm^{-1} and the O2 continuum was considered from 1360 to 1805 cm^{-1} .
+The N_2 continuum was considered from 2120 to 2605 cm-1, and the O_2 continuum was considered from 1360 to 1805 cm-1.

 Figure 9 shows that the GPU runtime scales linearly with the number of active look-up tables per channel.
 Here, we compare the GPU runtime to the number of active look-up tables averaged over a set of 32 channels that were processed together.
-For reference, we included also the actual number of active look-up tables for each single wavenumber as shown in Fig. 8.
+For reference, we also included the actual number of active look-up tables for each single wavenumber as shown in Fig. 8.
 One can see the effect of the rolling average over 32 channels is smoothing out the steps.

-505 In order to quantify the correlation between the GPU runtime and the average number of active look-up tables, the data are presented as a scatter plot in Fig. 10.
+In order to quantify the correlation between the GPU runtime and the average number of active look-up tables, the data are presented as a scatter plot in Fig. 10.
 The scatter plot demonstrates mostly linear scaling between the number of active look-up tables and the GPU runtime.
 A linear fit provides a quantitative measure of the GPU runtime with respect to the number of tables.
-The best fit to the data had a slope of 12.5 μ s/table/ray and an offset of 16.7 μ s/ray.
-While we would have expected that the calculations scale linearly with the number of active channels or trace gases considered in the EGA method, the offset can be largely attributed to the ray-tracing calculation, which need to be conducted once per ray, independent of the number of channels that are being considered.
+The best fit to the data had a slope of 12.5 μs table-1 ray-1 and an offset of 16.7 μs ray-1.
+While we would have expected the calculations to scale linearly with the number of active channels or trace gases considered in the EGA method, the offset can be largely attributed to the ray-tracing calculation, which needs to be conducted once per ray independent of the number of channels that are being considered.